Hydroviv’s Water Filter Donation Program with Little Miss FlintRSS

 Hydroviv's Water Nerds

 Little Miss Flint (Mari Copeny) has partnered with Hydroviv to help donate water filters to low-income families across the country.
-As of July 14, 2020, the Little Miss Flint Clean Water Fund has raised over $320,000.
-Mari even inspired us to provide these filters at our break-even cost, which translates to almost one million dollars worth of product.
+As of April 26, 2021, the Little Miss Flint Clean Water Fund has raised over $500,000.
+Mari even inspired us to provide these filters at our break-even cost, which translates to well over one million dollars worth of product.
 Many families impacted by poor water quality will now have access to an effective solution.

 About Our Charitable Partner: Little Miss Flint

 You may remember Little Miss Flint or Mari Copeny, as the face of the Flint Lead Crisis back in 2014.
 Mari was just 8 years old when she became one of the most prominent activists for the city of Flint, Michigan.
 After thousands of children in her community were exposed to unsafe levels of lead, Mari knew she needed to do something to help.
 Mari donated over one million bottles of water to families in Flint impacted by the high lead levels.
 At the beginning of the crisis, bottled water was the only resource for drinking water that the community of Flint could trust.
 After Hydroviv’s Scientific Founder, Dr. Eric Roy, heard about the situation in Flint, he began developing and donating high-capacity lead water filters to child-centric organizations and families in Flint, Michigan.
 This is where we met Mari, and decided to form a partnership to address water quality issues together.

 Cost of Impact:

 Sustainability: Our filter donation program has a significant environmental impact by eliminating the need for bottled water.
 While plastic water bottles may be a short-term solution, they end up in landfills and the ocean, causing a host of other environmental problems.